 - Policy became operational on: 07/09/2017, most recent review: 31 January 2023

-The organisation rightmind.life is committed to protecting and respecting your privacy.
+rightmind.life aims to protect and respect your privacy.
 To comply with the Data Protection Act 1998, rightmind.life is registered with the ico.org.uk – the UK’s independent authority set up to uphold information rights in the public interest.

 rightmind.life is the trading name used by Ruth Gravelle, currently working as a sole trader, and in association with other sole traders and companies.
 As such, rightmind.life, and independent associates, needs to gather, use and share certain information about individuals.
 It is understood, but not guaranteed, that associates of rightmind.life also have a suitable Data Protection Policy in place.
 However, clients are asked to clarify this for themselves, as rightmind.life does not take responsibility for associates or any other organisation.

 This policy applies to all personal data gathered by rightmind.life.
 Information is gathered by rightmind.life via the website, email, telephone, text, conversation, completion of paperwork or any other usual means.

 This policy, together with the terms and conditions of any other documents referred to on it, sets out the basis on which any personal data we collect from you is kept or processed.
 Please read the following carefully to understand the views and practices regarding your personal data and how rightmind.life will treat it.

 Information we may collect from you and how it is stored

 rightmind.life may collect and process the following data about you:

 - Personal details, family, lifestyle and social circumstances, goods and services, financial details, educational details, health information and employment details.
 This type of information is stored, and shared with relevant independant professionals electronically, or if paper-based, in a locked filing cabinet.
 Information is accessed for work processes, for example using a client file during their therapy, tuition or assessment session.

 - We may also process sensitive classes of information that may include; physical or mental health details, racial or ethnic origin, religious or other beliefs of a similar nature